Morgan Stanley Cuts Pinnacle West Capital (NYSE:PNW) Price Target to $81.00

-Pinnacle West Capital (NYSE:PNW) had its price target decreased by Morgan Stanley from $83.00 to $81.00 in a research report released on Tuesday, Benzinga reports.
-Morgan Stanley currently has an equal weight rating on the utilities provider’s stock.
+Pinnacle West Capital (NYSE:PNW) had its target price lowered by Morgan Stanley from $83.00 to $81.00 in a note issued to investors on Monday, Benzinga reports.
+The brokerage presently has an “equal weight” rating on the utilities provider’s stock.
+Morgan Stanley’s price target points to a potential downside of 5.79% from the stock’s previous close.

-Several other research analysts also recently commented on the company.
-Williams Capital restated a buy rating on shares of Pinnacle West Capital in a report on Friday, April 23rd.
-Wells Fargo & Company restated an equal weight rating and set a $94.00 price objective (up from $92.00) on shares of Pinnacle West Capital in a report on Monday.
-TheStreet raised Pinnacle West Capital from a c+ rating to a b rating in a research report on Monday, May 10th.
-Credit Suisse Group increased their target price on Pinnacle West Capital from $81.00 to $91.00 and gave the company a neutral rating in a research report on Monday, May 10th.
-Finally, Siebert Williams Shank raised Pinnacle West Capital from a hold rating to a buy rating and dropped their target price for the company from $97.00 to $92.00 in a research report on Monday, March 1st.
-One analyst has rated the stock with a sell rating, six have given a hold rating and three have issued a buy rating to the stock.
-The company presently has a consensus rating of Hold and a consensus target price of $88.63.
+Several other equities analysts have also weighed in on PNW.
+Credit Suisse Group boosted their target price on shares of Pinnacle West Capital from $81.00 to $91.00 and gave the company a “neutral” rating in a report on Monday, May 10th.
+The Goldman Sachs Group decreased their target price on shares of Pinnacle West Capital from $92.00 to $85.00 and set a “neutral” rating on the stock in a report on Monday, March 22nd.
+TheStreet upgraded shares of Pinnacle West Capital from a “c+” rating to a “b” rating in a report on Monday, May 10th.
+Siebert Williams Shank upgraded shares of Pinnacle West Capital from a “hold” rating to a “buy” rating and decreased their target price for the company from $97.00 to $92.00 in a report on Monday, March 1st.
+Finally, Williams Capital reiterated a “buy” rating on shares of Pinnacle West Capital in a report on Friday, April 23rd.
+One investment analyst has rated the stock with a sell rating, six have given a hold rating and three have assigned a buy rating to the stock.
+Pinnacle West Capital presently has a consensus rating of “Hold” and an average price target of $88.63.

 Pinnacle West Capital Corporation, through its subsidiary, Arizona Public Service Company, provides retail and wholesale electric services primarily in the state of Arizona.
 The company engages in the generation, transmission, and distribution of electricity using coal, nuclear, gas, oil, and solar generating facilities.